nvdla/doc/doc/hw/v1/ias/unit_description.rst

   Max-pooling example

-Following diagram shows internal blocks of planar processing sub-unit and connections to other sub-units.
-The diagram is just for capturing ideas, is not the actual RTL modules and hierarchies.
-Planar data processing sub-unit receives data from SDP or MCIF/SRAMIF, and sends data to MCIF/SRAMIF.
+The following diagram shows the internal blocks of the PDP sub-unit, along with connections to other units and sub-units.
+The diagram is captures the functionality conceptually and is does not show the actual RTL modules and hierarchies.
+The planar data processing sub-unit receives data from SDP or MCIF/SRAMIF, and sends data to MCIF/SRAMIF.